Syedpur, Jagannathpur

-Syedpur (সৈয়দপুর), is a village in Jagannathpur Upazila, Sunamganj District.
-The village is named after its founder Syed Shamsuddin, a descendant of the Prophet Muhammad through Husayn Ibn Ali.
-Syed Shamsuddin was also a disciple of Hazrat Shah Jalal, who arrived here in the 14th century.
+Syedpur (সৈয়দপুর), is a historic and prominent village located in the Jagannathpur Upazila, Sunamganj District.
+It is recognized as the largest village in the Sunamganj District and is noted for its deep spiritual heritage, academic contributions, and complex lineage systems.
+The village is named after its founder Syed Shamsuddin, a descendant of the Islamic prophet Muhammad through Husayn Ibn Ali.
+Syed Shamsuddin was also a disciple of Shah Jalal, who arrived here in the 14th century.